FEIS

 PRE-BEGINNER KSID FEIS COSTUME

-KSID embroidered skirt or circle skirt
+KSID embroidered skirt or pink circle skirt

 White poodle socks

-Properly fitted soft shoes with black laces
+Properly fitted soft shoes with black laces or Black ballet slippers

 No makeup.

-Natural hair, curled, with KSID green or pink bow
+Natural hair, curled, with KSID pink bow

 No wigs